MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/landmarks-and-headings.md

 ---
-Description: Describes the landmarks and headings features of accessibility. ms.assetid: 019CC63D-D915-4EBD-9442-DE899AB973C9
+description: Describes the landmarks and headings features of accessibility. ms.assetid: 019CC63D-D915-4EBD-9442-DE899AB973C9
 title: Landmarks and Headings
 label: Landmarks and Headings